MonstaCatZ/anYme/source-code/README.md

 * I want to make the switch to Kotlin, I like the syntax but there is still much I need to learn
 * The original code in Java is a mess and _very_ verbose
 * Faster development
-* Support for theming
-* Support for multiple languages

 ## How can you help?